At a Glance

 - No. 1 “Best Value” public college in the south and 3rd overall in the south.

-- No. 1 Best Public College for Veterans in the sound and 3rd overall in the south.
+- No. 1 Best Public College for Veterans in the south and 3rd overall in the south.

 - No. 13 Undergraduate Engineering Program (at schools without a doctoral program).